 This is not a software problem you can fix with CSS alone.
 It is a physical constraint of the hardware.
 Your layout needs to treat the hinge as a non-interactive zone, similar to how you would treat a safe area around a notch or home indicator.

-The difference is that the hinge position is predictable — it is always in the center of the inner display when unfolded — but most developers have never had to design around a vertical dead zone in the middle of a screen before.
+The difference is that the hinge position is predictable.
+It is always in the center of the inner display when unfolded.
+But most developers have never had to design around a vertical dead zone in the middle of a screen before.

 Users switch states mid-session